abanoub-samy-farhan/safe-pass/README.md

 - [x] Encrypt passwords using `crypto/aes` lib
 - [x] Master Password: Making a local authentication for the user to ensure security of the password saved from frauds
-- [ ] Setup: Making a user-friendly setup, ensuring user have the required dependancies (`redis` for data storage), and setting the Master Password for accessing the data securly.
+- [x] Setup: Making a user-friendly setup, ensuring user have the required dependancies (`redis` for data storage), and setting the Master Password for accessing the data securly.
 - [x] Add data: Adding password or key to the database, including the domain and tag to remeber the usecase of data stored.
 - [x] Retrive data: returning the password of the requested domain.
-- [ ] Export Data: the user could export all data found in the database in an easy formatted form (such as `JSON` or `TXT`)
+- [x] Export Data: the user could export all data found in the database in an easy formatted form (such as `JSON` or `TXT`)
 - [x] Cross-platform compatibility: Making the tool opperating for both `windows` and `linux`.
 Starting with linux tho.
+- [x] Restoring Data from snapshots exported before

 ## License